Poor But Sexy

 Let’s Move In Together (2011)

 After 2011, things got more complicated.
 Jeff Galusha joined us on percussion after filming our video while we were recording our full-length.
 We finished the CD and did some light touring.
 Then David moved to NY and Brandon moved to FL.
 People’s jobs got more demanding.
 Rehearsing and writing got more difficult.
 Then folks got married.
 Bought houses.
-Then kids.
+Had kids.
+Moved some more.
 We still get together and work on new songs, and hopefully someday soon we’ll have a new record.

 In the meantime, you can find this album on bandcamp, or (if you're really lucky) find it in a store for a dime.
 Listen to our almost-single “Cherry Delicious” on bandcamp.